Our commitment to equality, diversity and inclusion

 Workforce Race Equality Standard (WRES)

-The NHS Equality and Diversity Council announced on the 31st July 2014 that it had agreed action to ensure employees from black and ethnic minority (BME) backgrounds have equal access to career opportunities and receive fair treatment in the workplace.
+The NHS Equality and Diversity Council announced in July 2014 that it had agreed action to ensure employees from black and ethnic minority (BME) backgrounds have equal access to career opportunities and receive fair treatment in the workplace.

-- To introduce unconscious bias learning into the organisation to improve perceptions around recruitment,
+- introduction of unconscious bias learning into the organisation to improve perceptions around recruitment

-- Ensure that job vacancy lists are widely publicised within our diverse contacts and that conversations around development opportunities or lack of, are carried out.
+- ensuring that job vacancy lists are widely publicised within our diverse contacts

 The Five Year Forward View sets out a direction of travel for the NHS – much of which depends on the health service embracing innovation, engaging and respecting staff, and drawing on the immense talent in our workforce.